Essential Concepts and Five Key Elements to Help You Understand Them.

 What are Submittals?

-When people think of submittals, they most often think of “Action Submittals.”
-For example, shop drawings, product data, and samples are frequently Action Submittals.
-These submittals require a response back to the contractor by the architect or engineer.
-There are some variations on responses, but the general range is from “Approved” or “Approved with Notes,” to “Revise and Resubmit” or “Rejected.”
-Some designers use “Reviewed” instead of “Approved.”
+When people think of submittals, they are typically thinking of “Action Submittals.”
+Shop drawings, product data, and samples are almost always action submittals.
+These submittals require review by one or more members of the design team – architects, engineers, or consultants.
+Responses from the design team vary, but the general range is from “Approved” or “Approved with Notes,” to “Revise and Resubmit,” “Rejected,” or “Not Reviewed.”
+Some designers use the term “Reviewed,” rather than “Approved.”

 Five Key Elements to Understanding Submittals